 Yes we do you may look https://lvenergysystems.com/case-study-downloads on this page you will see a few.
 We are always adding more based on client installation so if you don’t see what you need please reach out to us at 702-602-7719.

 Yes, but not only do we have PoE street lighting, we have the industries most energy efficient.
-We are able to produce 18000 lumens and consume a mere 90 watts.
+We are able to produce 18000 lumens and consume a mere 90 watts or just 1 amp.
 But here is the most amazing part, we are able to run the network drop at lengths over 1500 feet.
 Yes that is correct 1500 feet is not a mistake.
 And we are currently in testing for cable lengths over 2000 feet.

 Yes, we offer classes for End Users and Contractors that are both structured curriculum or custom.
 Please see our training page for more details